 The Student Centre performs the relevant checks on the student's academic career.

-Subsequently, a message is sent via the online noticeboard confirming admission to the degree award exam containing the GPA and starting grade.
+Subsequently, a message is sent by the Academic Secretariat via the online noticeboard confirming admission to the degree award exam containing the arithmetic mean and starting grade.

 Only if all conditions have been followed will the dissertation be subjected to assessment by the Degree Committee.